javaxcel/javaxcel-core/README.md

 try (FileOutputStream out = new FileOutputStream(dest);
         HSSFWorkbook oldWorkbook = new HSSFWorkbook(src);
         XSSFWorkbook newWorkbook = new XSSFWorkbook()) {
-    // Reads the first excel sheet and returns data as a list.
+    // Reads all the sheet and returns data as a list.
-    List<Product> products = ExcelReader.init(oldWorkbook, Product.class).read();
+    List<Product> products = ExcelReaderFactory.create(oldWorkbook, Product.class).read();

-    // Creates a excel file and writes data to the first excel sheet.
+    // Creates a excel file and writes data to it.
-    ExcelWriter.init(newWorkbook, Product.class).write(out, products);
+    ExcelWriterFactory.create(newWorkbook, Product.class).write(out, products);
 } catch (IOException e) {
     e.printStackTrace();
 }